-When you are out in public, try going for an hour without looking at your phone to start with.
+When you are out in public, try going for an hour without looking at your phone.
 Instead, observe your surroundings.
 Who is near you and who is walking toward you?
 Does anything seem suspicious?
-If something were to happen, what would you do and where would you go.
+If something were to happen, what would you do and where would you go?

 Do you know the quickest way to get out if needed?
 Can you access your concealed weapon if you need to?
 Imagine what you would do if you were out at a mall with your family and someone started shooting.
 Where would you take cover?
 What would be your escape route?
 What if that was blocked?

 Finding the right level of awareness for the situation is critical though as we can’t stay on high alert at all times.
 I would recommend yellow or caution for most situations, but that can be dialed up or down as required.
 An article at Strafor has a good explanation of this reasoning.

 It is critical to stress here that situational awareness does not mean being paranoid or obsessively concerned about your security.
 It does not mean living with the irrational expectation that there is a dangerous criminal lurking behind every bush.
 In fact, people simply cannot operate in a state of focused awareness for extended periods, and high alert can be maintained only for very brief periods before exhaustion sets in.

 The “flight or fight” response can be very helpful if it can be controlled.
 When it gets out of control, however, a constant stream of adrenaline and stress is simply not healthy for the body or the mind.
 When people are constantly paranoid, they become mentally and physically burned out.
 Not only is this dangerous to physical and mental health, but security also suffers because it is very hard to be aware of your surroundings when you are a complete basket case.